-The extent to which the small stone face from WF16 is comparable to that from Jerf el Ahmar remains in the eye of the beholder.
-Similarly for the snakes that wind their way over a stone cylinder from WF16, the half-skeletonised animal, and phalli; likewise for the decorated bench, batons, perforated cranium and treatment of the dead.
-Are the similarities between these and artefacts from the northern Levant, together with an interest in raptors, just coincidental?
-We suspect not - their range and the level of comparison indicate that cultural convergence is unlikely.
-Although the same symbols do not necessarily reflect the same ideology, the combination of raptors, snakes, a half-skeletonised animal, and phalli, all represented at a location of social gathering, suggests an ideology at WF16 resonant with that in the north - potentially a specific expression of shamanism (Benz & Bauer 2015; Mithen 2022).
-This indicates a more substantive flow of ideas between the south and the north than has been previously recognised.
+The extent to which the small stone face from WF16 is comparable to that from Jerf el Ahmar remains in the eye of the beholder (Figure 7).
+The same applies to the snakes, half-skeletonised animal, phalli, decorated bench, batons, perforated cranium and treatment of the dead.
+Are the similarities between these phenomena and those known from the Northern Levant, together with an interest in raptors, coincidental?
+We suspect not-their range and comparability suggest that cultural convergence is unlikely.
+Although the same symbols do not necessarily reflect the same ideology, the combination of raptors, snakes, a half-skeletonised animal, and phalli, all represented at a location of social gathering, suggests an ideology at WF16 resonant with that in the north-potentially a specific expression of shamanism (Benz & Bauer 2015; Mithen 2022).
+This indicates a more substantive flow of ideas between the south and the north than previously recognised.

-The direction of flow remains unclear.
-With the absence of an Epipalaeolithic record in the vicinity of Göbekli Tepe, and no evident precedent within the known Epipalaeolithic of the Upper Tigris Basin (Benz et al. 2015; Kodas et al. 2018), it is unclear where its art and architecture originated.
-A local origin may be discovered as new fieldwork reveals the Epipalaeolithic of the region.
-Alternatively, with the links between WF16 and Nahel Ein Gev II, a Natufian/early PPNA origin in the southern Levant might be possible, with the ideology and its material expression spreading to the north, where it flourished in the context of abundant wild cereals that enabled larger and more frequent social gatherings.
-Current dating is insufficient to demonstrate this is the case, although we note the decorated bench at WF16 is earlier than the PPNA/PPNB transition phase at Jerf El Ahmar that contains a bench embellished with a similar design.
+The direction of flow, however, remains unclear.
+With the absence of an Epipalaeolithic record in the vicinity of Göbekli Tepe, and no evident precedent within the known Epipalaeolithic of the Upper Tigris (Benz et al. 2015; Kodas et al. 2018), it is unclear from where its art and architecture originated.
+A local origin may be discovered as new fieldwork reveals the Epipalaeolithic of that region.
+Alternatively, a Natufian/early PPNA origin in the Southern Levant might be possible, with the ideology materially expressed at Nahal Ein Gev II and WF16 spreading to the north.
+The abundant wild cereals in that region would have enabled larger and more frequent social gatherings than in the south, providing a context for the ideology to flourish with a more elaborate and monumental expression.
+Current dating is insufficient to demonstrate that this is the case, although we note the decorated bench at WF16 is earlier than the PPNA/PPNB transition phase at Jerf El Ahmar on the Upper Euphrates, which features a bench embellished with a similar design.

-Wherever and whenever the ideas originated, the finds from WF16 indicate that symbols and ideology were flowing along social networks that extended between the far south and the far north of south-west Asia during the formative millennia prior to the emergence of farming.
+Wherever and whenever the ideas originated, the finds from WF16 indicate that symbols and ideology were flowing along social networks that extended between the far south and the far north of Southwest Asia during the formative millennia, prior to the emergence of farming.